 - Control of numbers within the hut is necessary to prevent damage caused by crowding around the many vulnerable features within the hut.
 The maximum number within the hut at any time (including guides) shall be: 8 people - Avoidance of cumulative impacts on the interior of the hut requires an annual limit on visitor numbers.
-The effects of current visitor levels (average 992 per year between 1998 and 2009) suggest that a significant increase could cause significant adverse impacts.
+The effects of current visitor levels (average 1015 per year between 1998/99 and 2013/14) suggest that a significant increase could cause significant adverse impacts.
 The annual maximum number of visitors shall be: 2,000 people - These limits have been based on current visitor levels and on the best advice available from conservation advisory agencies (which include conservators, archaeologists, historians, museologists and other heritage protection professionals).
 The limits are based on the proposition that any significant increase in the current level of visitors would be detrimental to the values to be protected.
-An ongoing monitoring programme to assess the effect of visitors is required to provide the basis for future reviews of the Management Plan, in particular whether the current limits on numbers of visitors to the Area are appropriate. - Adequate supervision of visits to the Area is necessary to prevent damage caused by crowding and by actions inconsistent with the Code of Conduct set out in section
+An ongoing monitoring programme to assess the effect of

-7(ii).
-All tourism, educational and recreational visits must be supervised by an experienced guide nominated by the operator (refer section 7(ix)).
+- visitors is required to provide the basis for future reviews of the Management Plan, in particular whether the current limits on numbers of visitors to the Area are appropriate. - Adequate supervision of visits to the Area is necessary to prevent damage caused by crowding and by actions inconsistent with the Code of Conduct set out in section 7(ii).
+All tourism, educational and recreational visits must be supervised by an experienced guide nominated by the operator (refer section 7(ix)). - Vehicles should avoid approaching the Area to within 50 meters from the building structure unless for management purposes.